-- Mature and responsible conduct while off campus. - Arriving back on campus in time for class at 1:00pm. - Respect for property and personal rights of others and the community. - Not encouraging, transporting, or socializing off campus with students that do not have off campus permissions.
+- Mature and responsible conduct while off campus. - Arriving back on campus in time for scheduled class. - Respect for property and personal rights of others and the community. - Not encouraging, transporting, or socializing off campus with students that do not have off campus permissions.